ROBERT MOTHERWELL, "THE PARIS REVIEW" LITHOGRAPH, 1991

 Motherwell's aesthetic is instantly recognizable in both paintings and prints for its repeated motifs: giant black forms, sometimes aggressive, sometimes spontaneous, that seem to confidently devour their pictorial plain.

-This late lithograph is a paradigm of Motherwell's oeuvre with its distinctive gestural abstraction creating indiscernible forms that move across the page and create a visceral energy.
+This late lithograph is a paradigm of Motherwell's oeuvre with its distinctive gestural abstraction creating indiscernible forms that move across the page and with visceral energy.

 Questions about this product?
 Contact us or call +1.416.704.1720